-- If you have asthma, advice on how to manage your asthma.
+- Advice on how to manage your asthma (if relevant).

-- See your Allergy Specialist to review your allergies every 2-3 years (or as requested by your specialist).
-This helps maintain good management of your allergies and keeps you informed of current treatments and medications that are available, to help you manage your allergies.
-It is also an opportunity for you to have your questions answered by an allergy expert.
+- See your clinical immunology/allergy specialist to review your allergies every two to three years (or as requested by your specialist).
+This helps maintain good management of your allergies, and keeps you informed of current treatments and medications that are available to help you manage your allergies.

-- Discuss allergen immunotherapy (desensitisation) with your Allergy Specialist if you have severe insect allergy, allergic rhinitis (hay fever) or asthma.
+- Discuss allergen immunotherapy (desensitisation) with your clinical immunology/allergy specialist if you have severe insect allergy, allergic rhinitis (hay fever) or asthma.

 - Have your own Medicare card (Australia).

-- Make an appointment to see your Allergy Specialist after you have an allergic reaction to a previously confirmed or new allergen, even if you are not due for an appointment.
+- Make an appointment to see your clinical immunology/allergy specialist after you had an allergic reaction to a previously confirmed or new allergen, even if you are not due for an appointment.

-- ALWAYS have your adrenaline autoinjector and ASCIA Action Plan for Anaphylaxis with you.
+- ALWAYS have your adrenaline injector and ASCIA Action Plan for Anaphylaxis with you.

-- Know when and how to use your adrenaline autoinjector and be prepared to use it.
+Know when and how to use your adrenaline injector and be prepared to use it.

-- Educate those around you, including friends, about your allergies and how to use your adrenaline autoinjector.
+- Educate those around you, including friends, about your allergies and how to use your adrenaline injector.